-Figure 2.4 Structure of foam (Rosen, 2004).
+Figure 2.5 Structure of foam (Rosen, 2004).

 In a foam fractionation column, foam structure is changed along the column due to the liquid film drainage process.
-The spherical structure (low gas content) near the base of the column (bubble zone) is changed into polyhedral foam (high gas content) at the upper part of the column, as shown in Figure 2.5.
+The spherical structure (low gas content) near the base of the column (bubble zone) is changed into polyhedral foam (high gas content) at the upper part of the column, as shown in Figure 2.6.

-Figure 2.5 Schematic of foam structure in a column (Tadros, 2005).
+Figure 2.6 Schematic of foam structure in a column (Tadros, 2005).

 2.2.3 Foam Stability

-The foam stability is mainly dependent on several factors including liquid film drainage and thin film stability.
-Another factor affecting foam stability is originated from the fact that the gas pressure inside the bubble is inversely proportional to the size of the bubble.
+The foam stability depends on various factors including liquid film drainage and thin film stability.
+Another effect of foam stability is originated from the gas pressure inside the bubble is inversely proportional to the size of the bubble.
 Therefore, gas molecule will diffuse from a smaller to a larger bubble, causing bubble coalescence.
 This phenomenon is called Ostwald ripening or disproportionation.
 With polyhedral foam with planar liquid lamella, the pressure difference between the bubbles is not large and hence the Oswald ripening effect is not responsible for the foam instability.

 2.2.3.1 Liquid Film Stability

-The stability of thin liquid film (lamellae) of foam is mainly governed by two factors: surface elasticity and disjoining pressure.
-The surface elasticity or Gibbs elasticity, E, is defined as the increase in surface tension, $\gamma$ , as the surface area, A, is increased (Schramm, 2005).
+The stability of thin liquid film (lamellae) of foam consists of two factors: surface elasticity and disjoining pressure.
+The surface elasticity or Gibbs elasticity, E, is defined as the increase in surface tension, γ , as the surface area, A, is increased (Schramm, 2005) in Equation 2.1.

-$$E = A \frac{d\gamma}{dA}$$ (2.1)
+$$E = A \frac{d\gamma}{dA}$$

+(2.1)

-For a foam lamella, there are two such surfaces and the elasticity becomes
+For a foam lamella, there are two such surfaces and the elasticity becomes equation 2.2.

-$$E = 2 \frac{d\gamma}{d\ln A}$$ (2.2)
+$$E = 2 \frac{d\gamma}{dlnA}$$

+(2.2)

 The Gibbs elasticity was introduced as a variable resistance to surface deformation during thinning and is a measure of the ability of the film to adjust its surface tension in an instant stress (Tadros, 2005).
-When a foam lamella is stretched, the surfactant concentration at the newly create surface (stretch part) is suddenly lowered, thus resulting in an increased surface tension and hence, restoring force as depicted in Figure 2.6 (Holmberg et al., 2003).
+When a foam lamella is stretched, the surfactant concentration at the newly create surface is suddenly lowered, thus resulting in an increased surface tension and thus, restoring force as depicted in Figure 2.7 (Holmberg et al., 2003).

-Figure 2.6 Surface elasticity of foam film (Holmberg et al., 2003).
+Figure 2.7 Surface elasticity of foam film (Holmberg et al., 2003).